1-Platform/one-platform/packages/documentation-spa/docs/microservices/feedback/feedback-service.md

 ## Getting Started

-Feedback Microservice is one of the major pillar of one platform ecosystem.
+Feedback Microservice is one of the major pillar of One Platform ecosystem.
 This enables the support to share the feedback with the project management tools.

 #### Integrations Supported
  * Jira